Ohio Scientific: Challenger II, 2P (1977)

 In November 1977, Ohio Scientific unveiled the C-D74.
 This was an external hard drive unit that used a 14-inch 74-MB hard disk drive sourced from Okidata.
 A Winchester-style hard disk drive, it was the first such drive with 12 tracks per cylinder, no head reseeking needed.
 Ohio Scientific quoted a data transfer rate of 7.3 Mbit/s, an access time of 5 ms, a single-track seek time of 10 ms, and an average random seek time of 35 ms. The drive was meant specifically for the company's Challenger line and came shipped with the company's OS-74 operating system, an interface card fitting the company's semi-proprietary S-100 slot, and a cable to connect the drive to said card.
 Ohio Scientific later married the drive to their Challenger III computer system, incorporating both the drive and the system into a 42-inch tall rack.
 Ohio Scientific was the first company to offer a microcomputer with hard drives.

 Variants of the II and IIP with external 8-inch floppy disk drive units were introduced in April 1978.
 These systems were "unbundled"—lacking an external case and shipped without a power supply.
-Ohio Systems issued a external dual 5.25-inch floppy drive unit for the Challenger II by 1979.
+Ohio Systems issued an external dual 5.25-inch floppy drive unit for the Challenger II by 1979.
 Starting in September 1977, Ohio Scientific shipped all Challenger systems ordered with floppy disk drives with OS-65D, the company's own disk operating system which included the filesystem, BASIC, an assembler, a disassembler, a line editor, and an extended debugger.
 Through the use of overlays, OS-65D never occupies more than 12 kB of RAM.
 It supports dual drive configurations and sequential and random file access, while its BASIC implementation allows linked code.